SeverinKnezevic/Certificate_Printing_Program_for_Primary_Schools/README.md

 # Certificate-Printing_Program_for_Primary_Schools
-Project program for creating and printing Certificate for Primary Schools (Visual Studio, Visual Basic, Microsoft word, Adobe Photoshop) ©2021Project program for creating and printing Certificate for Primary Schools (Visual Studio, Visual Basic, Microsoft word, Adobe Photoshop) ©2021
+Project program for creating and printing Certificate for Primary Schools in Bosnia and Hercegovina.
+(Visual Studio, Visual Basic, Microsoft word, Adobe Photoshop) ©2021